diem/dip/lips/lip-10.md

   * Case insensitive
   * Regex: `^[a-zA-Z0-9][a-zA-Z0-9-_+.]*$`
   * Maximum length: 64 characters
-  * Not published on the chain, there is no way for an external entity to list all the users within VASP.
+  * Stored internally in the VASP.
+Not published on the chain, there is no way for an external entity to list all the users within VASP.
-  * Each VASP can create the user-id however they see fit - user selected, auto-generated, etc. and these are not required to be unique across different VASPs because the domain provides disambiguation across different VASPs.
-This user-id is a parallel to the user ID in an email address
+  * Defined by the VASP - user selected, auto-generated, etc.
-* **libra-id-domain** identifies the VASP:
+* **libra-id-domain** identifies a VASP:
   * Case insensitive
   * Regex: `^[a-zA-Z0-9][a-zA-Z0-9-]+$`
   * Maximum length: 63 characters
-  * libra-id-domains are published on the chain
+  * Association between libra id and VASP is published on the chain
-  * Each libra-id-domain is uniquely associated with single VASP

 ## Libra ID domains
 Each Libra ID domain is associated with a single VASP.
-The source of truth for this association is the blockchain - a special LibraIdDomains resource must be published into VASP for it to expose its LibraID domain.
+This information is stored on the block chain in a `LibraIdDomains` resource published in a parent VASP's on-chain account.

 ```
 resource struct LibraIdDomains {